All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide and Alcohol: Can You Drink?

 You can drink alcohol while on semaglutide, but many patients find their desire for alcohol naturally decreases.
-There is no absolute medical contraindication combining the two, but there are important nuances that affect your safety, your results, and how alcohol feels in your body once you start GLP-1 treatment.
+There's no absolute medical contraindication combining the two, but there are important nuances that affect your safety, your results, and how alcohol feels in your body once you start GLP-1 treatment.
 Understanding these will help you make informed choices.

 Why Semaglutide Changes How Alcohol Feels